Home Up Feedback

 Integer8Date2.txt <<-- Click here to view or download the program

-If you use ADO to retrieve Integer8 attribute values, the following syntax will not invoke the IADsLargeInteger interface and will raise an error:
+If you use ADO in a VBScript program to retrieve Integer8 attribute values, the following code will not invoke the IADsLargeInteger interface and will raise an error:

 Do Until adoRecordset.EOF